How to Crochet: Ultimate Beginner Guide of Tutorials and Patterns

 The key to understanding crochet patterns is knowing how to read the crochet language.
 These abbreviations are actually the stitches that the patterns use in shorthand, and once you know what they stand for, you'll be fluent in crochet patterns.

-Types of Yarn and Yarn Weight
+Types of Yarn + Yarn Weights Explained

 To start working on a crochet project, you'll need to have yarn to work up.
 But how do you choose when there are so many different types of yarn types and weights?
 Which should you pick?